UofA-SPEAR/software/doc/rover/How-to-set-up-a-CANBus-interface-on-the-TX2.md

     link/can
 ```

-Or, use the `setup-vcan.bash` script on the desktop.
+Or, use `make setup-vcan` on the desktop.

 ### For using with physical CAN nodes hooked up